tolkunio/take-out-app/README.md

 # take-out-app
-Get contactless delivery for restaurant takeout, groceries, and more!
-Order food online in our take-out-app
+Enjoy contactless delivery for restaurant takeout, groceries, and more!
+Order food online through our takeout app.